How to Open Big CSV Files – an Ultimate Guide

 - IMDB 5000 Movie Dataset You can also explore more options in our previous blog post on available datasets.

-In the following, we brought together a categorized list of the best tools — both code-based and non-code-based — to help you work with large CSV files, regardless of your technical expertise.
+Below, we’ve categorized the best tools code-based and non-code-based to help you work with large CSV files, regardless of your technical expertise.

 In this section, we detail the top spreadsheet-based methods for managing large CSV files effectively.